- Home

 (4)(a) An eligible student is expected to complete courses in which the student enrolls in a timely manner consistent with Section 53F-4-505 and requirements for attendance and participation in accordance with Subsection R277-726-7(15) and Subsection R277-726-2(17).

-(5) A student shall enroll in online courses, or declare an intention to enroll, during the school course registration period designated by the primary LEA of enrollment for regular course registration, provided the student's LEA notifies students of the opportunity to enroll in the program as described in Section 53F-4-513.
+(5) A student shall enroll in online courses, or declare an intention to enroll, during the school course registration period designated by the primary LEA or primary school for regular course registration, provided the student's LEA notifies students of the opportunity to enroll in the program as described in Section 53F-4-513.

-(6)(a) A student may alter a course schedule by dropping a traditional course and adding an online course in accordance with the primary school of enrollment's same established deadline for dropping and adding traditional courses.
+(6)(a) A student may alter a course schedule by dropping a physical course and adding an online course in accordance with the primary school's same established deadline for dropping and adding physical courses.

-(b) A student may enroll in a course outside of the primary school of enrollment's established deadline for dropping and adding traditional courses if the student is not seeking to alter a course schedule by dropping a traditional course and adding an online course but is instead seeking to add courses above full-time-enrollment consistent with an approved plan for early graduation.
+(b) A student may enroll in a course outside of the primary school's established deadline for dropping and adding physical courses if the student is not seeking to alter a course schedule by dropping a physical course and adding an online course but is instead seeking to add courses above full-time-enrollment consistent with an approved plan for early graduation.

 (8)(a) An authorized online course provider shall reasonably accommodate a request of a student's parent to visit and observe any class the student attends, including allowing appropriate access to digital systems of course delivery, as required in Section 53G-6-803.